 Pro tip: Having a hard time keeping the house clean with your pet around?
 Every dog and cat owner should know these 14 cleaning tips.

 Although the trait is not directly inherited, the nature of it still applies to dogs.
 Now dogs aren’t exactly trying to mark their territory with other dog packs of any sort.
 For domestic dogs, it’s a statement for other dogs (or animals) to show that they exist in this particular place.
 Typically, this happens near a tree, which is also a similar behavior for wolves and coyotes.
-Here are more ways dogs are smarter than you think.
+It’s just one of the many ways dogs are smarter than you think.

 Surprisingly, spreading the dirt isn’t just to spread around the now peed-on soil, although that does help a bit.
 Breaking up the dirt and creating a territorial spot is exposing other animals to the pheromones in the dog’s feet.
 Even if your dog doesn’t tear up the grass behind them after going to the bathroom, they may wipe their paws around the area in order to leave that same scent.
 This will tell other dogs, or animals, that there’s a dog nearby.
-Don’t miss these other dog facts you never knew.
+Surprised about how primal the practice is?
+Here are some other dog facts you never knew.

 Now although this behavior is more friendly than aggressive, it’s still breaking up your lawn.
 Although some would say this is a natural extinct that you should leave alone, others have successfully attempted to train their dogs out of this habit.
 People have attempted this by providing prizes immediately afterward, to distract the dog from the kicking process.

 However, some veterinary experts would disagree and would tell you to let your dog practice this invisible communication between other wild animals.
 It’s also their way of making your house their home.